RealityETH/subjectivocracy/design.md

 ## Adding other governance features

 In principle the same process can be adapted to handle other upgrades of the system, based on technical changes.
-However, governance features often present opportunities to attack steal a much greater proportion of the "unforkable" assets controlled by a system than a single whitelisted oracle, so the ratio at which such assets become unsafe is potentially lower than with enshrined oracles.
+However, governance features often present opportunities to steal a much greater proportion of the "unforkable" assets controlled by a system than a single whitelisted oracle, so the ratio at which such assets become unsafe is potentially lower than with enshrined oracles.
 A system that does not need to be upgraded and only uses the forking process to govern its enshrined oracles will therefore be able to support more such assets safely than one which shares the process to allow arbitrary upgrades.

 ## Next steps